LisaHJung/O4B/README.md

 In the `service.piplines` section, processors are applied sequentially in the order listed, so their order matters.

-## Adding more processors to the OTel collector config
+## Add more processors to the OTel Collector config

 **Switch to the [`post-processing`](https://github.com/LisaHJung/O4B/tree/post-processing) branch using your terminal**
 ```
 //in the directory of the project
 git checkout post-processing
 ```
-**Run the OTel collector and Jaeger using Docker**
+**Stop and run the OTel Collector and Jaeger again**
 ```
 //in the project directory
 CTRL + C
 docker compose up --build
 ```
-The traces from the app should now be sent to the OTel collector with the new configuration that further processses the traces before they are sent to Jaeger.
+The traces from the app should now be sent to the OTel Collector with the new configuration that further processses the traces before they are sent to Jaeger.

 **Refresh the Roll the Dice app page multiple times to send traces to the OTel collector**

-Take a look at the terminal that is running Docker which should be displaying the OTel collector logs.
-You should be able to see the traces being sent to the OTel collector.
+Take a look at the terminal that is running Docker which should be displaying the OTel Collector logs.
+You should be able to see the traces that are flowing through the OTel Collector.
 <img width="1040" alt="image" src="https://github.com/user-attachments/assets/36081b69-8d28-4e16-9afa-86957759fc90" />

 ### New OTel collector config

-In the new configuration, we add the following processors to the original configuration to process the traces even further:
+We add 4 additional processors to the original config:
-- `memory-delimiter` processor prevents the collector from using too much memory by slowing down or dropping data when needed.
+- `memory-delimiter`
-- `resource` processor modifies resource attributes
+- `resource`
-- `attributes` processor modifies or removes/adds attributes on spans
+- `attributes`
-- `batch` processor batches spans to reduce network overhead
+- `batch`

-Both `memory-delimiter` and `batch` processors are recommended in all production set up.

 **otel/otel-collector-config.yaml**
 ```